Sleep paralysis is fine! Therefore, you will stop fearing it! You will enhance your dreams instead!

-I have been sharing this technique in a Lucid Dreaming Community, and it has been 100% success as well, but you need a lucid dream, that is the only downfall.
+I have been sharing this technique in a Lucid Dreaming Community, and it has been 100% success, but you need a lucid dream.
+That is the only downfall.
 However, even if they are really “crappy,” you can still turn it into a new lucid dream with just super-short sleep paralysis, as well as a much lighter version of its downside.
 Since you only need to remember to be still, that is all you need, and half a second worth of lucid dream is enough for that!
-While you do not stop sleep, paralysis, you can almost “skip it.”
+While you do not stop sleep paralysis, you can almost “skip it.”
 It became a solution for some to lucid dream.

-You will get a lot better in your lucid dreams and a lot faster when you use this technique.
+You will get a lot better in your lucid dreams and faster when you use this technique.